Diderot-Language/examples/README.md

 Some examples benefit from different compilation or execution options, as noted.

-The examples below should work without modification with the "vis15" branch of the compiler, which is the focus of ongoing work.
+The examples below should compile with the "vis15" branch of the compiler, which is the focus of ongoing work.
 Each example has an introductory README.md (generated from the first comment in the program), and more explanatory comments within the source.